 A pull-quote accompanying the winter review of Haya Molnar’s book Under a Red Sky: Memoir of a Childhood m [sic] Communist Romania should have read ‘I wish the world would stop hating Jews because I’m still the same person I was before I knew I was Jewish.’
-In an unfortunate typo, the pull-quote that ran replaced the word ‘hating’ with ‘having.’” - Lilith MagazineIf you'd like to help CJR and win a chance at one of 10 free print subscriptions, take a brief survey for us here.
+In an unfortunate typo, the pull-quote that ran replaced the word ‘hating’ with ‘having.’” - Lilith MagazineIf you'd like to get email from CJR writers and editors, add your email address to our newsletter roll and we'll be in touch.

 As a bonus, here’s a tweet Carvin sent last night in response to a question about how he finds credible people to follow: